 The Concrete Building of the Year 2000 – Rocca al Mare School.
 Grand Prix – Architectural Bureau Urbel ja Peil.

-The Estonian Concrete Association is a union that promotes the use of concrete as a domestic building material, which includes 48 companies, organizations and private individuals.
+The Estonian Concrete Association is a union that promotes the use of concrete as a building material for domestic use, which includes 49 enterprises, organizations and private individuals.